 CART stands for Communication Access Realtime Translation.

-Likewise, if a student has a document disability, they are entitled to receive reasonable accommodations, including human captioning.
+Likewise, if a student has a document disability, they are entitled to reasonable accommodations, including human captioning.
 For more information about hiring a captioning vendor, contact the Disability Resource Center.

 For some smaller-scale presentations, hiring a human captioner may not always be possible, partly due to budget constraints.